kengo-k/techblog/content/en/posts/202411/05-codefile-demo.md

 ---
-Title: "Using the codefile shortcode"
+title: "Using the codefile shortcode"
-Description: "Embed real source code into your post at build time"
+tags: ["Hugo", "Shortcode", "Go"]
-Tags: ["Hugo", "Shortcode", "Go"]
+description: "Embed real source code into your post at build time"
 ---

 This post demonstrates how to embed actual repository code into a Hugo article using the `codefile` shortcode.